mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/hydraddp.rst

 , in part because the strategy launches subprocesses where the command is derived from values in `sys.argv`.

-The rai-toolbox comes with a custom strategy, :func:`~rai_toolbox.mushin.HydraDDP`, that addresses the challenge of running Hydra and Lightning together using DDP.
+The rAI-toolbox comes with a custom strategy, :func:`~rai_toolbox.mushin.HydraDDP`, that addresses the challenge of running Hydra and Lightning together using DDP.

 In this How-To we will: